jabirali/bodge/REFACTOR.md

 - [ ] Docstrings for all classes/functions in core libraries
 - [ ] Beartype for runtime type checking of all core libraries
 - [ ] Pytest for unit testing of all core functionality
-- [ ] GitHub actions for continuous integration (ensuring that it works across Python 3.9-3.11)
+- [ ] GitHub actions for continuous integration (ensuring that it works OK across Python 3.9-3.12)

 Todo:
 - [ ] Note about using Greek letters in examples.
 (Allowed by Python, keeps code closer to math, but everything can be used without this.)